 Care for your Christmas tree

-Ideally the tree should be placed in a cool place, not easy with modern houses.
-At least put it a distance from heat sources such as radiators or fires where possible.
+with modern houses.
+At least put it a distance from heat sources

 When you first get the tree home, take off a thin slice of the trunk from the bottom using a sharp saw.
 This will level it off and also remove any callusing or detritus that has found its way into the fine tubes of the wood and may block the flow of water up the trunk.
 If you can (excitable children permitting) then put the end of the tree into a bucket of water for up to a day to let the tree have a long deep drink, it will almost certainly be very dried out when you get it even if it doesn't look it.